 Regional EDRR species are a significant threat and are new to the area.
 The achievable management objective is eradication.
 This list includes brand new incursions and high risk invasive plant species that are extremely limited in extent (i.e. have less than 10 very small sites) in the area under consideration.
+Bolded plants are BC provincially listed noxious weeds and can be enforced through the Weed Control Act.
 Some of these species may not be present within the PRRD but are found in adjacent areas and are at risk of being introduced.
 See Table 4.